alexeinemkov/highmapCreator/README.md

 ### 25/06/2020

--add image crop to multiply parts
+- add image crop to multiply parts
--add resize parts of image
+- add resize parts of image
--add grid and numbers of cells (part cropped) to copy of original image
+- add grid and numbers of cells (part cropped) to copy of original image